 How will it be carried out

-The research will be carried out over two phases.
-The first phase will aim to understand what rehabilitation services are being provided, where there are examples of good practice, and where there is unmet need.
-As part of this initial research phase, the researchers will:
+The research is being carried out over two phases.
+The first phase aims to understand what rehabilitation services are being provided, where there are examples of good practice, and where there is unmet need.
+As part of this initial research phase, the researchers have:

-• Analyse existing data sets across the region
+• Analysed existing data sets across the region

-• Collate information on the lived experience of children, young people and families
+• Collated information on the lived experience of children, young people and families

-• Engage with service providers and commissioners to understand what resources are available
+• Engaged with service providers and commissioners to understand what resources are available

-• Identify services provided and map the workforce
+• Identified services provided and mapped the workforce

-The researchers will develop a synthesis of the current state of rehabilitation services across the region, examples of good practice, and priorities for improving equity of access to quality services from the perspective of service users, providers and commissioners.
-This first phase is expected to complete in January 2024 and will inform the second phase of the research, the development of a proposed model of rehabilitation, delivered at Integrated Care System (ICS) level.
+The researchers have developed a synthesis of the current state of rehabilitation services across the region, examples of good practice, and priorities for improving equity of access to quality services from the perspective of service users, providers and commissioners.
+This first phase is now complete (see report).
+This will inform the second phase of the research, the development of a proposed model of rehabilitation, delivered at Integrated Care System (ICS) level.

 Our collaborators